-This time, I’m also tracking protein, carbs, and fats.
-I am curious to see just how much of a difference there is from day-to-day weight loss depending on the types of food I eat.
+This time, I’m also tracking average protein, carbs, and fats.
+I am curious to see just how much of a difference there is in day-to-day weight loss depending on the types of food I eat.

 Not to mention how this will give me an idea about when to add carbs to workout days, or even if I actually need to.

 The numbers that are already added are averages based on the previous days and weeks.
-This also helps get a more accurate estimation about how much I’ll weigh by May 1st, including body fat percentage.
+This also helps get a more accurate estimation of how much I’ll weigh by the end of the challenge including body fat percentage.

 What Am I Using to Collect the Data?